MonitorAmbientLight/mal-master/README.md

 In order to assemble the system and get started, you still need some hardware components and software.
 To ensure compatibility, you should use the listed hardware and software.
 If you have advanced knowledge you can of course use other parts and modify them as you like.
 ## Hardware list

-Use the provided MAL Hardware list in the parts folder.
+Use the provided MAL Hardware list in the parts folder to get every needed part together for this project.
 We can not guarantee the availability of each part in your region.
 You might have to find equivilant substitutes.